Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 # Real Time Transactional and Analytical Processing on Azure Database for PostgreSQL - Hyperscale (Citus)

 Azure Database for PostgreSQL is a fully managed database-as-a-service based on the open-source Postgres relational database engine.
 The Hyperscale (Citus) deployment option enables you to scale queries horizontally- across multiple machines, to serve applications that require greater scale and performance.
-Citus transforms Postgres into a distributed database with features like sharding, a distributed SQL engine, reference tables, and distributed tables.
-The combination of parallelism, keeping more data in memory, and higher I/O bandwidth can lead to significant performance improvements
+Citus transforms Postgres into a distributed database with features like [co-location](https://docs.citusdata.com/en/stable/get_started/concepts.html#co-location), a distributed SQL engine, reference tables, distributed tables and many more.
+The combination of [parallelism](https://docs.citusdata.com/en/stable/get_started/concepts.html#parallelism), keeping more data in memory, and higher I/O bandwidth can lead to significant performance improvements

 With the latest release, Citus 10 is now available in preview on Azure Hyperscale (Citus) with new capabilities like Columnar Storage, sharding on a single node Postgres machine, Joins between Local PostgreSQL & Citus tables and much more.
 With Basic Tier, you can now build applications that are scale ready from day one.